 How can you do it?
 It really depends on you but I can help you with some advice of practices which I started introducing to the team myself.

-Second, the vision of QA Culture should be based on a combination of what you feel is the best for the team, what the team is capable of, what the current mindset is and what your personal QA beliefs are as well.
+Secondly, the vision of QA culture should be based on a combination of what you feel is best for the team, what the team is capable of, what the current mindset is and what your personal QA beliefs are as well.

-Third, you definitely cannot say to everyone: “We test this and that and that’s it.”.
-You have to lead them through a logical reasoning that everyone can follow and understand.
-And then you have to show and teach them.
+Thirdly, you cannot just say to everyone: “We test this and that and that’s it.”.
+You have to lead them through a logical reasoning they can follow and understand.
+Then you have to show and teach them.

-Culture is a common thing.
+Culture is a common set of behaviours.
 You may be driving the bus, but you need everyone willing to go in the same direction.

 Let me give you an example from my experience.